novasoc/syslogng-drivers/proofpoint/README.md

 backfill_start - An ISO 8601 formatted timestamp **in UTC** for when to start fetching logs.
 If backfill_start is specified and backfill_hours is not, the driver will fetch all logs from backfill_start to now and then fetch current logs (indefinitely).
 If backfill_start is specified and backfill_hours is specified, the driver will fetch all logs from backfill_start to backfill_start + backfill_hours **and then exit**.
 The timestamp format must be in the form of %Y-%m-%dT%H:%M:%S-0000 where **-0000** is required (only UTC timestamps are supported).

+hourly_fetch - The Proofpoint on Demand API can return inconsistent results when fetching events in realtime through the websocket.
+By fetching events in 1 hour blocks at an hour offset (per API requirements), a consistent number of events are returned (at the expense of only being able to retrieve events in 1 hour blocks and events being up to 1 hour old when fetched)

 ### Proofpoint-on-Demand API Limitations